Section 8 Grounds for Possession Under the Renters' Rights Act: The Full List

 What the notice has to say

 A Section 8 notice that gets the form wrong is worse than no notice — you will be sent away by the court and will have to start again, which adds months.
-The notice must:
+According to Section 8 of the Housing Act 1988, the notice must:

 - Be on the prescribed form (currently Form 3 for assured tenancies; MHCLG will reissue forms for the new regime — check the assured tenancy forms page before serving).